-As of the date of this report, we have received responses from 67, or 21%, of the suppliers surveyed.
+As of the date of this report, we have received responses from one hundred seventy-three (173), or 25%, of the suppliers surveyed.
 We reviewed the responses against criteria developed by the Company to determine which responses required further engagement with our suppliers.
-These criteria included untimely or incomplete responses as well as inconsistencies within the data reported in the 2013 Conflict Mineral Report.
+These criteria included untimely or incomplete responses as well as inconsistencies within the data reported in the 2015 Conflict Mineral Report.
 We have worked directly with these suppliers to provide revised responses.

-Fifty-two (52) suppliers responded indicating that they did not use any 3TGs in their products.
-Fourteen (14) suppliers identified that they use one or more of the 3TGs in their products, all but one (1) of which were unable to represent that 3TG had actually been included in components they supplied to PSI.
-Of those fourteen (14), thirteen (13) suppliers confirmed that they are not sourcing from the Covered Countries.
-One (1) supplier, Waytek, Inc., responded that they were unable to determine if all of the smelters of their sub-supplier Delphi Automotive PLC (Delphi) in the Covered Countries are conflict free.
-Further, five (5) of the six (6) smelters of Delphi have been confirmed as conflict free, while the sixth smelter is under investigation and has yet to be confirmed.
+One hundred forty-seven (147) suppliers responded indicating that they did not use any 3TGs in their products.
+Twenty-six (26) suppliers identified that they use one or more of the 3TGs in their products.
+Of those twenty-six (26), twenty (20) suppliers confirmed that they are not sourcing from the Covered Countries.
+Six (6) suppliers responded that they are sourcing from the Covered Countries but were unable to determine if all of the smelters of their suppliers are conflict free.
+The suppliers identifying as sourcing to Covered Countries are Robert Bosch, Standard Motor Products, Optimas OE Solutions, Mercury Marine, Patten Caterpillar, and B K Controls.
 Therefore, as of the date of this report, it remains undetermined.
-Until such time as the status is confirmed as being conflict free, PSI will continue to seek alternatives in the event it is determined that the smelter contains 3TG from a Covered Country.
+Until such time as the status is confirmed as being conflict free, PSI will continue to seek alternative suppliers in the event it is determined that the smelter contains 3TG from a Covered Country.

-Of those surveyed, 238 suppliers did not respond.
+Of those surveyed, five hundred thirty-one (531) suppliers did not respond.
 PSI is evaluating the most efficient and effective follow up actions to receive timely and accurate responses.

-The large majority of the responses received provided data at a company or divisional level or, were unable to specify the smelters or refiners used for components supplied to PSI.
-With the exception of the supplier described above, PSI was unable to determine whether any of the conflict minerals reported by the suppliers were contained in components or parts supplied to us or to validate that any of these smelters or refiners are actually in our supply chain.
+The large majority of the responses received provided data at a company or divisional level, or were unable to specify the smelters or refiners used for components supplied to PSI.